Asimov-Chuang/DeepHalo/6ydQ-3.md

-Thank you for your thoughtful comments.
+Thank you very much for your thoughtful comments.
 Please see our response as follows.

 **Weakness & Questions:**
 > Q: The methodological ML contribution lies practically exclusively in the modeling of interactions and equivariance, and in both cases, the contributions are not very novel.

-A: We appreciate the reviewer’s comment and respectfully clarify that the key methodological contribution of DeepHalo lies not merely in modeling interactions or equivariance per se, but in introducing a structured and order-controllable framework that balances expressiveness and interpretability—a capability that is lacking in existing context-dependent choice models.
+A: We appreciate the reviewer’s comment and respectfully clarify that the key methodological contribution of DeepHalo lies not merely in modeling interactions or equivariance per se, but in introducing a structured and order-controllable framework that balances expressiveness and interpretability, which is lacking in existing context-dependent choice models.

-While prior models have explored interaction effects, they face fundamental limitations:
+While prior models have explored interaction effects, they face fundamental challenges:

 - First-order models such as CMNL (Yousefi Maragheh et al., 2020), low-rank Halo MNL (Ko and Li, 2024), and FETA (Pfannschmidt et al., 2022) are inherently restricted to pairwise interactions.
-For instance, FETA proposes a decomposition that resembles the halo effect, but in practice it is limited to first-order pairwise interactions.
+For instance, FETA proposes a decomposition that resembles the halo effect, but practically, it is limited to first-order pairwise interactions.
 The architecture is not scalable to higher-order effects, as doing so would require exponentially large tensor storage and computational resources, rendering it impractical for real-world applications.

-- Other models such as FATE and TCNet attempt to learn context effects by directly entangling all item features within the offer set.
+- Other higher-order models, such as FATE and TCNet, attempt to learn context effects by directly entangling all item features within the offer set.
 While their outputs can be retrospectively interpreted as halo effects via Eq.
 (10), the interaction order is not explicitly controlled.
-Recovering a meaningful decomposition in these models would require computational complexity on the order of $O(2 ^{∣S∣−1})$, due to the exponential number of possible interaction terms.
+Recovering a meaningful decomposition in these models would require computational complexity on the order of $O(2^{∣S∣−1})$, due to the exponential number of possible interaction terms.
 This limitation stems from their architectural design: context effects are not modeled in a structured or decomposable way.
-Specifically, FATE aggregates all item features into a set embedding, which is then combined with individual item features through complex nonlinear transformations—obscuring the origin and order of interactions.
+Specifically, FATE aggregates all item features into a set embedding, which is then combined with individual item features through complex nonlinear transformations, obscuring the origin and order of interactions.
 TCNet, similarly, uses attention mechanisms where the softmax denominator implicitly mixes information from all items in the offer set, making it difficult to isolate individual effects.
 As a result, neither model can recover a truly decomposable utility function.
 We refer the reviewer to Appendix A2.2 and A2.3, as well as the illustrative example in Section 2 of our response to reviewer Unm8, for a detailed explanation of how DeepHalo supports structured, decomposable modeling of context effects.

 In contrast, DeepHalo is explicitly designed to address this gap by enabling precise control over the maximum order of halo interactions.
 To the best of our knowledge, it is the first model that supports flexible trade-offs between model complexity and interpretability in this context.